MengaPierpaolo/MagicBus/README.md

 1. The Web UI - An ASP.NET Core MVC application intended to be the UI for the application.
 In other GitHub repositories, I have created Angular2 and ReactJs versions of the UI too.
 1. An Asp.Net Core WebApi that is used to serve and save data from the UI of choice into (for now) a SQLite Database created using Entity Framework Core Code Migrations.

-The solution has then been divided into different dotnet projects to match a tried and tested architecture which provides for relative ease of maintenance and optional swapping of component pieces.

 ## Editor Choice